amlel-el-mahrouss/photon-engine/ReadMe.md

 ## Description:

-A browser engine written in C++ for NeKernel, Windows, and Linux.
+A browser engine written in C++ for NeKernel, OS X, and Linux.

 ## Requirements: